-Further information on the matters covered in this brochure can be found on our web site at www.sds.asn. au in the 'For Wardens & Parish Councillors' section.
-Alternatively, please contact our Legal Services Manager, Steve Lucas on (02) 9265 1647 or szl@sydney.anglican. asn.au.
+Further information on the matters covered in this brochure can be found on our web site at www.sds.asn.au in the "For Wardens & Parish Councillors" section.
+Alternatively, please contact our Legal Counsel, Steve Lucas, by telephone on 9265 1647 or by email at szl@sydney.anglican.asn.au.